 With Android 4.3, the floating windows were not touchable, and with Android 5.0, easy access to this permission was reduced, and users had to manually set which apps had the “Permit drawing over other apps” permission.

 But in 2017, Tapjacking made a return.
 According to the SYSTEM_ALERT_WINDOW, permission can be set for devices running Android 6.0.1 and newer, as long as the app was downloaded from Google Play.
 According to Check Point, 74% of ransomware, 57% of adware, and 14% of banker malware abuse this permission as part of their operation.
 This is clearly not a minor threat, but an actual tactic used in the wild.

 Of course, the Google Bouncer, which scans all apps published on Google Play, might provide some protection.
 But this is somewhat of a false hope as there are lots of ways an application may encrypt certain parts and circumvent the scan.
 Also, at least 25% of devices in users’ hands are still running Android 4.3 and older versions, which still have obvious vulnerabilities as described above.

 So how does the Okay SCA solution protect your app?

 First, we have active protection against overlays, customised to every major version of Android.
 If it is not possible to detect an active app trying to draw on top of the app, we still have a couple of ways to detect any tampering:

 - User interfaces are built from just-in-time received unique code blocks, which limits the time malware has to modify the application.

 - All user interfaces shown to the user is watermarked.
 A screenshot is taken, and this watermark is then checked on the server-side.

-- We have custom keyboards and PIN entry solutions, which can be randomized so that malware which records touch events can’t know exactly what the user is entering.
+- We have custom keyboards and PIN entry solutions, which can be randomised so that malware that records touch events can’t know exactly what the user is entering.